The Author – and the Critics

 I now live a few miles outside Brighton in southeast England.

 * * * * * * * * * * * * * * * * * *

 What the critics said about SOAP-STUD & BLUE-MOVIE GIRL

 “This is much more fun than even Kenneth Anger’s Hollywood Babylon books and those La-la land documentaries about Tinseltown that aired in the 1990s rolled up together.
 This doesn’t mean that it’s old-fashioned in style – I’d call it vintage, in that it is stylish, beautifully written and full of marvellous comedic moments, whilst harking back to the heyday of Jackie Collins and Harold Robbins – days when sex seemed more fun and less angst-ridden.
 Godolphin is an English writer, but with such an utterly convincing voice that one would think he was a longstanding Hollywood pro (forgive the innuendoes, not intended) preparing to spill the beans of what he has observed on set and in the trailers… He also gets what happens when stop at nothing ambition flowers in small-town America; there is also a wistfulness here that recalls Hopper’s bar scenes.”
-Amazon reviewer from Italy
+Historical novelist Katie Hutton, reviewing on Amazon

 “While there are sexual scenes, they did not dominate either story.
 I will admit that I laughed at the end of Katherine’s story.
 Goldophin left both stories with an open ending that would allow for a sequel.
 I recommend Soap-Stud and Blue-Movie Girl to mature readers who are open-minded and want to read how some actors and actresses make it to Hollywood.”
 Stephanie Chapman on the Readers Favorite book-blog